brotatotes/bht-automation/bht gen 3/Matthew/Chapter 15/Matthew 15 8 bht.md

 # Matthew 15:8 Commentary Help Text

 ## BHT:
-In this portion of Isaiah, the religious leaders are rebuked for prioritizing man-made traditions over the true worship of God.
-Their external acts of piety lack genuine devotion and love for Him.
-By equating their own commandments with God's, they render their worship meaningless.
-This exposes the shallow nature of their rituals and reveals their lack of true faith.
-It serves as a reminder that authentic worship requires a heart that is close to God, not just outward displays of devotion.
+The quote from Isaiah warns about the punishment of nominal Israel and the salvation of the true Israel of God.
+It asserts the perpetual relevance of God's threats and promises in the Church.
+The religious leaders' worship was vain because they elevated the commandments of men to the level of divine requirements, contradicting the observance of God's commandments.
+This exposes their superficial and self-serving nature, highlighting the need for sincere devotion and a heart that is close to God in worship.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "The portion of Isaiah from which this citation is made (ch, xxiv.—xxxv.) sets forth, in alternate threatenings and promises, the punishment of the mere nominal Israel, and the salvation of the true Israel of God."
-2. "Its threats and promises are for all times of the Church;—the particular event then foretold being but one fulfilment of those deeper and more general declarations of God."
+2. "Its threats and promises are for all times of the Church."
-3. "Shall be ever having their successive illustrations in His dealings with men."
+3. "The particular event then foretold being but one fulfilment of those deeper and more general declarations of God, which shall be ever having their successive illustrations in His dealings with men."

 ### Jamieson-Fausset-Brown:
 1. "By putting the commandments of men on a level with the divine requirements, their whole worship was rendered vain—a principle of deep moment in the service of God."
-2. "The drivelling nature of their multitudinous observances is here pointedly exposed, in contrast with the manly observance of 'the commandment of God'."
+2. "The drivelling nature of their multitudinous observances is here pointedly exposed, in contrast with the manly observance of 'the commandment of God.'"
 3. "It is implied that He had but given a specimen of the hideous treatment which the divine law received, and the grasping disposition which, under the mask of piety, was manifested by the ecclesiastics of that day."

 ### Marvin Vincent: